fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 has changed over the lifetime of the plugin as new functioanlity has been added.
 The main change is in the way the modbus map, which maps the modbus registers into asset data, has been represented.
-This document covers the latest, must flexible mechanism and does not include the earlier, simple map functionality.
+This document covers the latest, most flexible mechanism and does not include the earlier, simple map functionality.

 The modbus configuration can be broken into two distinct sections;